Dante Arthurs: Legal proceedings

 Rodriguez-Urrutia Shu's family were devastated by their daughters' murder and could not face the prospect of the court process.
 They were unable to attend any of the proceedings and so were represented by two members of the Mater Christi Catholic Primary School Parish, a school that Sofia attended in the suburb of Yangebup.
 Head priest at the Parish, Father Bryan Rosling took up the family's struggle to deal with the massive media attention the murder had raised.
 Paul Litherland, a Western Australian police officer and a parent of one of Rodriguez-Urrutia Shu's schoolmates, represented the family and set up fund raising events.

 On 7 March 2007, after extensive psychological testing and discussions between prosecutors and Arthurs' defence counsel, Arthurs was required to enter a plea to the charges of wilful murder, two counts of sexual penetration of a child, and unlawful detention.
 He pleaded not guilty to all four charges and was remanded in custody.
 On 31 August 2007, Justice Peter Blaxell ruled that the bulk of the admissions made by Arthurs in a video recorded interview with police on the morning after the offence, would be inadmissible at his trial on ground of "persistent importunity, or sustained or undue insistence or pressure".

 Arthurs was diagnosed with Asperger syndrome by forensic psychologist Greg Dear.

 On 31 July 2007, Chief Justice Wayne Martin ruled that Arthurs would receive a bench trial.
 Martin said that the "extensive, continuous and in some respects extraordinary" pre-trial media coverage, the circumstances of the offence and the fact that a judge would provide reasons for his or her decision supported a trial by judge alone.
-Hence it was agreed that Arthurs would be heard by a judge alone and not a jury.
-In the meantime, discussions continued with the Director of Public Prosecutions and Arthurs lawyers regarding his plea status.
+Hence it was agreed that Arthurs would be heard by a judge and not a jury.
+In the meantime, discussions continued with the Director of Public Prosecutions and Arthurs' lawyers regarding his plea status.
 In August 2007, Arthurs and prosecutors entered into an agreement that would see Arthurs plead guilty to the lesser charge of murder, instead of the current charge of wilful murder.
 On 17 September 2007, Arthurs pleaded guilty in the Supreme Court to charges of murder and unlawful detention.
 The two counts of sexual penetration of a child under the age of 10 were withdrawn because forensic analysis could not conclude if Rodriguez-Urrutia Shu had been sexually assaulted before or after she died.

 On 7 November 2007, Arthurs was sentenced to life in prison with a non-parole period of 13 years.
 He was also sentenced to two years for depriving Rodriguez-Urrutia Shu of her liberty.
 Describing Arthurs' crimes as "so evil they shock the public conscience", Justice John McKechnie also advised Arthurs of the possibility that he may never be released as the release of offenders sentenced to life imprisonment must be signed off by the Western Australian Attorney-General.